-Din et al. (2020) reported the skull of adult chinkara (Gazella bennettii) and reported that the frontal bone possessed a prominent cornual process extending caudally beyond the frontal process of the horns.
+Din et al. (2020) describing the skull of adult chinkara (Gazella bennettii), reported that the frontal bone possessed a prominent cornual process extending caudally beyond the frontal process of the horns.
 The infraorbital foramen was small and oval located dorsally on the maxilla and oriented rostrally at the level of the second cheek tooth.
 The ethmoidal foramen was situated entirely within the frontal bone and was formed at the junction of the orbital ramus of the frontal bone and the wing of the presphenoid bone.
-The orbits were oval, complete, and formed by the zygomatic, frontal, and lacrimal bones while Jashari et al. (2022) described the skull and mandible of Sharri sheep (Ovis aries), the foramen magnum was nearly circular and positioned between two ellipsoid occipital condyles, which were ventrally connected by a notch.
+The orbits were oval, complete, and formed by the zygomatic, frontal, and lacrimal bones.

+Jashari et al. (2022) described the skull and mandible of Sharri sheep (Ovis aries), the foramen magnum was nearly circular and positioned between two ellipsoid occipital condyles, which were ventrally connected by a notch.
 The muscular tubercles of the occipital bone were markedly large and elongated.
 On the lateral surface of the maxilla, multiple infraorbital foramina of considerable size (11–17 mm) were observed.
 A well-developed external lacrimal fossa was present between the lacrimal and zygomatic bones.
 Additionally, the osseous portion of the external acoustic meatus was located just lateral to the base of the zygomatic process of the temporal bone.

 Morphometric indices were also used to differentiate breeds and sexes.
 Dalga et al. (2018) documented that the frontonasal suture in the skull of male Hemshin sheep displayed a distinct U-shaped configuration.
 The nasal index was calculated as 45.87, while the facial index was 90.62.
-The minimum interorbital width was recorded as 77.07 ± 4.1 mm, while Keneisenuo et al. (2020) demonstrated interspecies tion in the orbit of the barking deer (Muntiacus muntjak) was round and complete, whereas in sambar deer it was oval and complete.
+The minimum interorbital width was recorded as 77.07 ± 4.1 mm.
+Keneisenuo et al. (2020) demonstrated the presence of interspecies variability in the orbit of the barking deer (Muntiacus muntjak) that was round and complete, whereas in sambar deer it was oval and complete.
 In barking deer, the facial tuberosity was located caudal to the infraorbital foramen and dorsally at the level of the upper third premolar tooth, while in sambar deer it was positioned dorsally at the level of the upper first molar tooth.
-In these breeds of animals, an alveolus for the canine tooth was present rostrally on the maxilla.
+In these animal breeds, an alveolus for the canine tooth was present rostrally in the maxilla.

-Choudhary et al. (2022) described the Indian mithun (Bos frontalis) skull was roughly triangular when viewed dorsally, with the caudal third of the dorsal surface being the most extensive.
+Choudhary et al. (2022) described the Indian mithun (Bos frontalis) skull, that was roughly triangular when viewed dorsally, with the caudal third of the dorsal surface being the most extensive.
 The greatest width of the dorsal surface occurred at the dorso-caudal margin of the orbital rim.
 The frontal bone was irregularly quadrilateral and broadly developed.
-The nuchal surface was constricted medially due to the well-developed temporal fossa.
+The nuchal surface was constricted medially, due to the well-developed temporal fossa.
 The tympanic bulla was small, laterally compressed and inconspicuous.
 The palatine region was wide and concave, formed by the palatine processes of the incisive bones, the maxilla, the horizontal plates of the palatine bones and was laterally bounded by the alveolar portions of the maxilla.
 The major palatine foramina were located near the transverse palatine suture.